Jonas Brothers: The 3D Concert Experience

-Jonas Brothers: The 3D Concert Experience is a 2009 American concert film released in Disney Digital 3D, RealD 3D and IMAX 3D.
+Jonas Brothers: The 3D Concert Experience is a 2009 American concert film released in Disney Digital 3-D, RealD 3D and IMAX 3D.
 It was released in the United States and Canada on February 27, 2009 with the release in other countries later on.
-The film stars Kevin, Joe and Nick Jonas of the American pop band, the Jonas Brothers, in their theatrical debut.
+The film stars Kevin, Joe, and Nick Jonas, of the American pop band the Jonas Brothers, in their theatrical debut.

-Despite receiving generally negative reviews from critics, the film grossed $23.1 million worldwide.
+The film received generally negative reviews from critics, and grossed $30.4 million worldwide.

 Plot

 The 3D Concert Experience follows the Jonas Brothers during their Burnin' Up Tour in a behind-the-scenes look at their busy schedule while in New York City, August 9–11, 2008.
 As part of their concert tour, they also go on a press tour, including interviews and television performances to promote the release of their third studio album, A Little Bit Longer and ending their day in Madison Square Garden.
 The film intercuts to concert performances off their self-titled second studio album and third studio album, filmed during their tour on July 13–14, 2008 in Anaheim.
 Performing alongside the Jonas Brothers are guest stars Demi Lovato on "This Is Me", Taylor Swift on "Should've Said No" and the brothers' bodyguard Robert "Big Rob" Feggans on "Burnin' Up".
 The film also debuted two new studio recordings, "Love Is On Its Way", which was filmed in Central Park, and "Live to Party", which would later serve as the theme song for their Disney Channel TV series.